ekaputra07/telegram-bot/README.md

 Working on the bot locally:

-1. Register your Bot using Telegram's `@BotFather` and get the bot token.
+1. Register your Bot using Telegram's `@BotFather` and get the token.
-1. Start [**ngrok**](https://ngrok.com/) on http port 8080 by running `ngrok http 8080`.
-This will act as reverse proxy to your bot's port since we're using webhook method to handle the message.
+1. Start [**ngrok**](https://ngrok.com/) on port 8080 by running `ngrok http 8080` command.
+Ngrok will act as reverse proxy so Telegram could access your bot from the internet.
-1. Create `.env` file and fill it with environment variables that we'll pass to the app:
+1. Create `.env` file and fill with environment variables that we'll pass to the app:

     ```
     BOT_HOST=<your-ngrok-subdomain-here>.ngrok.io
     BOT_TOKEN=<your-bot-token-here>
     ```
-1. Start the bot with the helper script: `./script/dev`.
-It will start an `iex` shell (`iex -S mix`)
+1. Start the bot with our helper script: `./script/dev`.
+It will start an _IEx_ shell (`iex -S mix`)
 1. Start developing.

-You'll want to update the `lib/bot.ex` to suit your need (handle messages and make replies).
+You'll want to update the `lib/bot.ex` to suit your need (handle messages or making replies).

 ### 👉 Deployment

-It's up to you on how to and where you want to deploy your bot.
-My favorite method is Docker image and deploy it anywhere that support Docker deployment.
+It's up to you on how and where you want to deploy the bot.
+Here's how I deploy it to [Fly.io](https://fly.io/) as Docker container.

-Here how I deploy to [Fly.io](https://fly.io/).

-Pre-requisites:
+Prerequisites:

 - Make sure you have an account at Fly.io
 - Make sure you have `fly` CLI installed